-- Archives Hub, a gateway to descriptions of thousands of archives held by UK colleges and universities;
+- Archives Hub is a gateway to descriptions of thousands of archives held by UK colleges and universities;

+Finding Literary Manuscripts.
 An ongoing research project at the University of Reading under the direction of David Sutton has created "location registers" of the literary manuscript materials associated with British writers, thus rescuing researchers from many a wasted fishing expedition and fruitless inquiry-letter.
 The first register to appear was the Location Register of English Literary Manuscripts and Letters: 18th and 19th Centuries.
 This register has now been integrated into OCLC's WorldCat, the archival section of which is searchable free through the Library of Congress's NUCMUC site.
 Note, however, that some writers whom one might expect to find there, including many whose first works were published in the latter part of the 19th century (e.g., Thomas Hardy, Rider Haggard, and many others) are instead in the Location Register of English Literary Manuscripts and Letters: 20th Century.
-In 2003, this location register of 20th-c. literary manuscripts, including all additions and corrections since their publication in 1988, was made freely available online by the University of Reading.
-Some other online sources for archival literary material may be found in the next sections.
+In 2003, this location register of 20th century Enlish literary manuscripts and letters, including all additions and corrections since their publication in 1988, was made freely available online by the University of Reading and is updated weekly.

-The National Archives, occupying the stunning quarters in Kew once known as the Public Record Office, now oversees the whole of the governmental documentary heritage of the United Kingdom, consolidating under one heading what had been the PRO and the Historical Manuscripts Commission.
+The National Archives, occupying stunning quarters in Kew, now oversees the whole of the governmental documentary heritage of the United Kingdom, consolidating under one heading what had been the Public Record Office and the Historical Manuscripts Commission.
 The Archives' fine website should be the first online port of call for general enquiries about where to find government records.
-(See especially the leaflet and map as well as the jazzy animated guides.)
-Since this consolidation took place in 2003, some of the resources one used to be able to access online through the PRO or HMC sites have changed addresses; if you follow a dead link from elsewhere, go to the National Archives page and look around to see if the same resource has moved.
-The website also offers guidance about how to search the collections to see what records may be downloadable in digital form.
+(See especially the jazzy animated guides.)
+Check in advance to see if you need to book a visit, and how to do that.

 - Anglo-Jewish history: 18th-20th centuries